Moohan/HomeAssistant-OctopusEnergy/_docs/faq.md

 ## I have entities that are missing

-The integration only looks at the first property associated with your account that doesn't have a moved out date attached to it.
+The integration only looks at the first property associated with your account that doesn't have a moved-out date attached to it.
 If you are still missing entities, follow the instructions to [increase the logs](#how-do-i-increase-the-logs-for-the-integration).

 You should then see entries associated with this component stating either entities were added, skipped or no entities were available at all.